Stefan-Biller/antiPatent/quality_assessment.md

 5. **Patent evidence** showing identical processes from 2002 onward

 The patent appears to claim standard practices in digital orthotic design that have been well-established in the field for over two decades.

+## Corrections and Updates

+**Update (August 2025)**: Corrected the description of counterclaim 8 (Munhoz et al., 2016).
+Upon review of the original paper, this study demonstrates a **manual CAD design process** using photogrammetry and Blender software, rather than automated CAD modeling as initially described.
+This is a **feasibility study** testing methodology on a plastic doll model, not an automated production system.
+While still relevant as prior art for digital workflow concepts, it represents a more limited technical implementation than originally characterized.